sjavokhir/mobile-awesome/README.md

 * [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
 * [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
 * [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings.
+* [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - :octocat: A curated awesome list of lists of interview questions.
+Feel free to contribute! 🎓.